NickHolden/academic-kickstart/content/notes/eecs281/Trees.md

 ## In-order

+If the In-order is the sorted data, we know that our tree is a BST.

 - Visit the left subtree, parent, right subtree

 In-order Traversal for the above tree: 4, 2, 5, 1, 3

+We know that everything to the left of the root is in the left subtree and everything to the right of the node is in the right subtree.

 ## Post-order